Recruitment to Specialist Training In Public Health

 We recruit into the programme annually, in line with national guidance and requirements.
 Our programme is open to candidates from medical and non-medical backgrounds according to nationally agreed eligibility criteria.
 Queries regarding recruitment to the Yorkshire & Humber programme should be directed to Val Barker, Head of School of Public Health (email@example.com) or Susy Stirling, Training Programme Director (firstname.lastname@example.org).

 Recruitment for public health is managed nationally with applicants making a single application with expressed preference for specific programmes and, for some programmes, geographical zones.
-Assessment and selection is standardised across England and Wales (Northern Ireland and Scotland may interview independently but use the same methodology).
-The public health specialty training programme selection process uses evidence based and validated selection methodology.
+Assessment and selection is standardised across England and Wales.
+The Public Health specialty training programme selection process uses evidence based and validated selection methodology.